Academics

 3. Any other details shall be separately determined by the Dean of the Graduate School.

-Article 7 (Grant of Admission)
+Article 7 (Granting of Admission)

-Article 8 (Cancellation of Admission)
+Article 8 (Revoking of Admission)

-Article 9 (Deferment of Admission)
+Article 9 (Deferral of Admission)

 Article 10 (Readmission)